egebayramakgun/egebayramakgun/README.md

 ### 💡 About Me
 *   💻 Focused on writing clean, maintainable, and well-documented code.
-*   🎓 Completed 3 years of specialized software education at high school and graduated high school with an excellent academic record.
+*   🎓 Completed 3 years of specialized software education in high school and graduated with an excellent academic record.
 *   🌱 Currently building ShiftTracker to solve shift tracking for agency workers.
 *   🤝 Open to Junior Developer, QA Tester, or IT Support roles in the Netherlands.